nortikin/sverchok/docs/nodes/analyzers/intersect_line_sphere.rst

 **Intersect Line**: Returns True if the there is valid intersection.

 **Intersection A**: Returns the intersection nearer to the end point of the segment.
-In case of no intersection returns the closest point on the line
+In case of no intersection returns the closest point on the line.

 **Intersection B**: Returns the intersection nearer to the start point of the segment.
-In case of no intersection returns the closest point on the line
+In case of no intersection returns the closest point on the line.

 **Int.
 A in segment**: Returns True if A intersection is over the segment.